gskinnerTeam/flutter-sized-context/README.md

 ## 🐛 Bugs/Requests

-If you encounter any problems feel open an issue.
+If you encounter any problems please open an issue.
 If you feel the library is missing a feature, please raise a ticket on Github and we'll look into it.
-Pull request are also welcome.
+Pull request are welcome.

-## 👏 Inspiration
+## 👏 Thanks

 - Thanks to reddit user *der_kobold* for the idea to turn this into an extension!